 Funded by / Ownership

-In 2007, The Bancroft family and relatives sold the Wall Street Journal to Rupert Murdoch for $5 billion dollars.
-Rupert Murdoch also purchased its parent company, Dow Jones & Co. through his company, News Corporation.
-The WSJ is funded through paid subscriptions and advertising.
+In 2007, The Bancroft family and relatives sold the Wall Street Journal to Rupert Murdoch for 5 billion dollars.
+Rupert Murdoch also purchased its parent company, Dow Jones & Co., through News Corporation.
+Subscriptions and advertising fund the Wall Street Journal.

 Analysis / Bias

-The Walls Street Journal hasn’t endorsed US political candidates since 1928, however they have been criticized for endorsing far right populist politicians abroad.
-For example in South America they all but endorsed far-right Congressman Jair Bolsonaro in Brazil’s presidential election.
+The Walls Street Journal hasn’t endorsed US political candidates since 1928; however, they are criticized for supporting far-right populist politicians abroad.
+For example, in South America, they all but endorsed far-right Congressman Jair Bolsonaro in Brazil’s presidential election.
 They have also written favorably about Chilean Dictator Augusto Pinochet.
-The WSJ has been strongly criticized for their pro-Trump coverage and according to The Atlantic, there was an alleged conflict about how to cover Trump, resulting in an opinion editor’s departure.
+The WSJ has been strongly criticized for its pro-Trump coverage.
+According to The Atlantic, there was an alleged conflict about how to cover Trump, resulting in an opinion editor’s departure.

-When reporting regular news the WSJ uses minimally loaded words such as this: China Agrees to Reduce Tariffs on U.S. Autos.
-News articles are also properly sourced to credible media outlets such as the Financial Times and Washington Post.
+When reporting regular news, the WSJ uses minimally loaded words such as this: China Agrees to Reduce Tariffs on U.S. Autos.
+News articles are also adequately sourced to credible media outlets like the Financial Times and Washington Post.

-A factual search reveals that the Wall Street Journal has never failed a fact check regarding news reporting, however, IFCN fact checker Climate Feedback has found numerous inaccuracies in the WSJ editorial department.
+- A factual search reveals that the Wall Street Journal has never failed a fact check regarding news reporting; however, IFCN fact checkers Climate Feedback and Health Feedback have found numerous inaccuracies in the WSJ editorial department.

-Overall, we rate the Wall Street Journal Right-Center biased due to low biased news reporting in combination with a strongly right biased editorial stance.
-We also rate them factually Mixed due to anti-climate, anti-science stances and misleading editorials.
-(7/18/2016) Updated (M. Huitsing 12/11/2018)
+Overall, we rate the Wall Street Journal Right-Center biased due to low-biased news reporting combined with a strong right-biased editorial stance.
+We also rate them Mostly Factual in reporting rather than High due to anti-climate, anti-science views, and occasional misleading editorials.
+(7/18/2016) Updated (M. Huitsing 10/31/2022)